Papa John's new ads: John's out, diverse franchisees are in

-Papa John's, which wants to distance itself from famous founder John Schnatter, is releasing new ads Tuesday that replaces him with a diverse group of franchisees.
+Papa John's, which wants to distance itself from founder John Schnatter, is releasing new ads Tuesday that replace him with a diverse group of franchisees.

 The commercials show several franchisees looking into the camera and introducing themselves to viewers.